Very Low Levels of Atherogenic Lipoproteins and the Risk for Cardiovascular Events: A Meta-Analysis of Statin Trials

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Lipid Metabolism, Nonstatins, Acute Heart Failure, Diet, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Acute Heart Failure, Diet, Smoking

 Keywords: Myocardial Infarction, Stroke, Follow-Up Studies, Cholesterol, LDL, Coronary Disease, Peripheral Arterial Disease, Blood Pressure, Smoking, Glucose, Lipoproteins, LDL, Body Mass Index, Research Personnel, Heart Failure, Confidence Intervals, Triglycerides, Lipoproteins, HDL, Diabetes Mellitus, Fasting